UPDATE: This article was originally posted on July 18, 2022. It has been updated with new information and tips below.

 Utilizing failure in the appropriate places can even help you stand out from the crowd and land you a spot at your top bschool.
 To do so effectively, we have compiled our top tips for handling stories of failure and weaknesses below!

-Discussing Failures and Weakness Tip #1: Take advantage of failure
+Tip #1: Take Advantage of Failure

 The admissions committee for your top MBA program is looking for future leaders who seek to make a difference in their field.
 They want candidates who have experience making difficult, real-life decisions.